 Most Popular Styles of Driveway Gates

-If you are going to be adding a driveway gate let us provide you with a snapshot as to the most requested driveway gates around the greater Houston area.
+If you are going to be adding a driveway gate let us provide you with a snap shoot of the most requested driveway gates around the greater Houston area.

-Modern: Just as the name refers this is a contemporary pattern that has clean straight lines either constructed of wood or ornamental metal.
-You can add many styles, colors, and features that is unique for your property and taste.
+Modern: Just as the name refers, this is a contemporary pattern that has clean straight lines either constructed of wood or ornamental metal.
+You can add many styles, colors, and features that is unique to your property and taste.

-Ornate Classic Gates: If you want a wrought iron gate that is as decorative as it is functional then this is the driveway gate for you.
-You can add elaborate features including lights, spirals, and curves, and intricate elements that will make your gate truly one of a kind
+Ornate Classic Gates: If you want a wrought iron gate that is as decorative as it is functional, then this is the driveway gate for you.
+You can add elaborate features, including lights, spirals, curves, and intricate elements that will make your gate truly one of a kind

-Ranch Style: If you want a wooden driveway gate to secure your farm or ranch in Brookshire, Katy, Rosenberg, this style of gate will give your property that rustic flare you’re seeking.
-Most ranch style or farm style gates are simple, but more and more people are choosing to modernize it with customization and colors.
+Ranch Style: If you want a wooden driveway gate to secure your farm or ranch in Brookshire, Katy, or Rosenberg, this style of the gate will give your property that rustic flare you’re seeking.
+Most ranch-style or farm-style gates are simple, but more and more people are choosing to modernize them with customization and colors.

 Looking For An Affordable Gate in Harris or Fort Bend County?

-If your in the Houston area seeking a fence builder who offers a variety of residential fence gates look no further than Emerson Exterior Home Enhancements in Katy.
-We have been designing and custom-building gates for over two decades at prices that are competitive and fair with what others in our industry charge and estimates are absolutely free.
+If you are seeking a fence company in Katy or Houston that offers a variety of residential fence gates look no further than Emerson Home Exterior Enhancements.
+We have been designing and custom gates for over two decades at prices that are competitive and fair with what others in our industry charge and estimates are absolutely free.
 Contact us online by filling out our contact form so a friendly staff member can call you back or call 281-545-7740